 Dog and Cat Hospice Care May Be the Best Choice for Your Ailing Pet—and You

-Whether you're a first-time pet owner or an experienced animal lover, few things prepare you for the realization that your best furry friend is nearing the end of their life.
+Whether you're a first-time pet owner or an experienced animal lover, few things prepare you for the realization that your best fuzzy friend is nearing the end of their life.
 Maybe they received a terminal diagnosis.
 Or perhaps your senior dog or elder cat displays signs that suggest they're about to cross the rainbow bridge.
 No matter what, you never want them to suffer—and long for just a little more time together.

 Fortunately, you and your beloved can benefit from pet hospice care for both dogs and cats.
 Sometimes called palliative care or end-of-life care (just like options for humans), hospice can be described as a combination of compassionate veterinary services intended to preserve the quality of life for your animals, according to Jenna Stegowski, RVT, Daily Paws' health and behavior editor.

 "Pets with terminal illnesses or degenerative diseases receive supportive care from veterinarians to manage their symptoms.
 This includes reducing pain, increasing mobility, stimulating appetite, and boosting energy level," Stegowski says.
 "The goal of treatment isn't to cure the pet, but to make the remainder of the pet's life as comfortable as possible while enabling the family to spend precious extra time with them."

 Stegowski adds that hospice is considered a bridge between veterinary wellness care and euthanasia.
 In the past, fewer treatment options were readily available for sick or aging pets, so euthanasia was considered the most humane option.
 "However, advances in veterinary medicine have made it possible to extend life while maintaining comfort," she says.